 We bring a puppy home and nurture it just like our babies, but sometimes, we get delayed or fail to understand what our babies tell us.
 Few things are more critical in our journey as pet parents than understanding our animal companions.
 Dogs are not just faithful companions; they are also highly communicative.
-Dog body language is their primary form of communication as it may enhance our link with dogs and assure their pleasure and well-being by learning to read the tiny indications and signals they offer us.
+Dogย body language is their primary form of communication.
+It may enhance our link with dogs and assure their pleasure and well-being by learning to read the tiny indications and signals they offer us.

 Why Dog Body Language Matters